q4ev/telegram-bot/README.md

-Config file can look like this:
+Config file for this component can look like this:

 ```php
 return [